JanoshWerlen/GeoMarketing_Projekt_Gr10/README.md

 # GeoMarketing Project

-A data-driven geo-marketing analytics platform for Swiss municipalities, combining spatial and statistical analysis with a modern backend and data pipeline.
+A data-driven geo-marketing analytics platform for Swiss municipalities, combining spatial and statistical analysis with a modern backend, frontend, and data pipeline.

 ---

-## Features
+## What is this project?

-- **Data Cleaning & Preparation**: Automated cleaning, imputation, and deduplication of raw Excel data.
+This project enables interactive spatial and statistical analysis of Swiss municipalities ("Gemeinden") using a combination of Python (for data cleaning, ETL, and spatial statistics), PostgreSQL/PostGIS (for spatial data storage and queries), a Node.js/Express backend API, and a modern React/TypeScript frontend for visualization.

-- **Spatial Data Integration**: Upload and manage municipality boundaries using PostGIS.
+You can:
-- **Data Merging**: Materialized view joining spatial and KPI data for efficient querying.
+- Clean and prepare raw Excel data for Swiss municipalities.
-- **Backend API**: Express.js server with endpoints for municipality details.
+- Integrate and manage spatial data (municipality boundaries) using PostGIS.
-- **Spatial Analysis**: Moran's I spatial autocorrelation for all KPIs and years.
+- Join and analyze spatial and KPI data, including spatial autocorrelation (Moran's I).
-- **GeoJSON Export**: Export KPI maps for frontend visualization.
+- Visualize KPIs, correlations, and spatial patterns on interactive maps and charts.

 ---